 If you're familiar with me or my work, you know that I speak a lot about the issues surrounding the lack of diversity in tech.
 Sometimes this means sharing articles, social commentary, or giving talks at conferences.
 Other times this may mean speaking up about the bad behavior of a person or company to draw attention to the issue and educate the community.

 I'm one of a growing number of people that are speaking out loudly and publicly about these problems.
-In doing so, we receive a lot of responses in the form of emails, tweets, and blog post comments concerning both the way we chose to speak up as well as the response they expect us to have to this.
+In doing so, we receive a lot of responses in the form of emails, tweets, and blog post comments concerning both the way we chose to speak up as well as the response they expect us to have to this -- a form of silencing.
 Comments range from thanks to sympathy to dismissiveness to rudeness to physically threatening.
 Most incidents that get a reasonable amount of attention will see the whole gamut repeated multiple times, predictably so.
 As an example, the responses to a set of ignorant tweets made last night by someone are nearly identical to the responses today about a completely separate incident that fell in the same ballpark of poor behavior.

 This post has been a long time coming; with each incident the feelings of frustration, sadness, and anger swell up again.
 The energy I and others have to explain the complexity of these issues gets quickly depleted dealing with the same reactions each time.
 I'm writing this to help you understand a little about what it's like to speak up as well as the kinds of responses we hope to get when we do.